gentoo-mirror/xlibre/README.md

 ## List of X Drivers not in the Overlay

-There are some older X drivers which are not packaged in Gentoo anymore and so they aren't packaged here as well as we started with the Gentoo packages.
+There are some older X drivers which are not packaged in Gentoo anymore.
+Some of them aren't packaged here as well, as we started with the Gentoo packages.

 These packages are:

-* xf86-input-keyboard
-* xf86-input-mouse
 * xf86-video-apm
 * xf86-video-ark
 * xf86-video-chips